music-for-westies/blog/_posts/2022-12-4-wcs-genres.md

 ####

-Blues is often the first genre aside from , and for good reason.
+Blues is often the first musical form introduced to WCS students, which explains why people are quick to label a funk, soul or jazz song as blues.
+Unfortunately most musical education stops there.

 Firstly, blues music has a l